-The Maritime Safety and Security Policy Program (MSP) is a collaborative program designed and administered jointly by GRIPS and the Japan Coast Guard (JCG).
-MSP makes it possible for the students to benefit from the resources of both institutions in the fields of public policy, security studies, maritime safety, and maritime security.
-The students will have the opportunity to acquire professional knowledge, analytical skills, and communication skills relevant to their work while becoming members of a network of future coast guard leaders in Asia.
-With financial support from the Japan International Cooperation Agency (JICA), junior coast guard officers from different parts of Asia will study in Tokyo at GRIPS during the first half of the academic year and in Kure, Hiroshima at the Japan Coast Guard Academy (JCGA)- the JCG's most important educational institution-during the second half.
+The Maritime Safety and Security Policy Program (MSP) is a joint program designed and administered by GRIPS and the Japan Coast Guard (JCG).
+MSP offers the students learning opportunities based on the resources of both institutions in the fields of public policy, security studies, and maritime safety and security.
+The students will have the opportunity to acquire advanced knowledge and analytical and communication skills relevant to their work and to become members of a network of future coast guard leaders in the Indo-Pacific.

+With financial support from the Japan International Cooperation Agency (JICA), junior coast guard officers from different parts of the world will study in Tokyo at GRIPS during the first half of the academic year and in Kure, Hiroshima at the Japan Coast Guard Academy (JCGA)- the JCG's most important educational institution-during the second half.